CHM 295/595: Course Syllabus - Fall 2008

 Note: CHM 595 assumes working knowledge of organic chemistry on quizzes and final

-If Registered For 2 Units: Add work with or as teaching assistant in instructional chemistry laboratory 2-6 hrs/week, TA Meetings 1 hour/week
+If registered For 2 Units: Add work with or as teaching assistant in instructional chemistry laboratory 3-6 hrs/week, TA Meetings 1-2 hour/week, and homework (workbook)

 Course Description:

-(2 unit course) The additional unit offers practical experience in laboratory supervision with a focus on developing safety, supervisory, and instructional skills.
+(2 unit course) The additional unit offers practical experience in laboratory supervision with a focus on developing safety, supervisory, and instructional skills as a teaching assistant.

 Course Objectives: